ai-on-gke/website/site/content/docs/tutorials/adk-vertex/index.md

 It creates the following resources.
 For more information such as resource names and other details, please refer to the [Terraform config](https://github.com/ai-on-gke/tutorials-and-examples/tree/main/adk/vertex/terraform):

 * Service Accounts:
-    - Cluster IAM Service Account – manages permissions for the GKE cluster.
+    - Cluster IAM Service Account (derives name from a cluster name, e.g. `tf-gke-<cluster name>`) – manages permissions for the GKE cluster.
-    - Application’s IAM Service Account  – manages permissions for the deployed application to access:
+    - Application’s IAM Service Account (default name `adk-tf` and can be changed in the terraform config) – manages permissions for the deployed application to access:
         - [VertexAI](https://cloud.google.com/vertex-ai/docs) LLM model.
         - [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance with PostgreSQL database.
 * [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store data.